BROM-town-square/brom-e-commerce-backend/README.md

 | Method | Endpoint      | Description                      |
 | ------ | ------------- | -------------------------------- |
 | GET    | `/api/search` | Search items or tasks by keyword |

+## Data Validation and Error Handling
+ -All request data is validated

+ -Meaningfull HTTP status codes and error messages:

+    400-Bad Request
+    401-Unauthorized
+    403-Forbidden
+    404-Not Found